 We completed our exploring with a quick stop at the New Military Barracks and a longer visit to the Commissariat Store, the top floor of which was turned into a church (All Saints Church) for the Pitcain Islanders on their arrival.
 It's still where the Anglican congregation of Norfolk Island meets.

 By this stage, we were exhausted.
-Back to Endeavour Lodge for a well-earned rest.
+Back to Endeavour Lodge via Queen Elizabeth Lookout for one last look over Kingston and then a well-earned rest.

 Drove back into Burnt Pine this evening for dinner at the Leagues Club.
-Another dinner of local trupeter fish for me and a Chicken Teriyaki for Jill.
+Another dinner of local trumpeter fish for me and a Chicken Teriyaki for Jill.
 All quite nice.

 Thursday 4th September 2025 - Norfok Island and the flight home

 Breakfast at the Helm this morning and then dropped off the key, mobile phone, etc at the Endeavour Lodge office.
-We still had access to the car for another hour, so we headed off to have a look at the Cyclorama, which depicts the voyage of the Bounty, the Mutiny and then the settlement of the Bounty descendants on Norfolk Island.
-Very well done.
+We still had access to the car for another hour, so we headed off to have a look at the Fletcher's Mutiny Cyclorama.
+No photos again here, so a few from the "web".
+The Cyclorama is a 360-degree panoramic painting depicting the story of how the Bounty mutineer descendants came to settle on Norfolk Island.
+The original idea was the brainchild of islander Marie Bailey, whose travels had taken her to see a Cyclorama in Quebec, painted in the 1800s.
+She felt it would be the perfect way to convey the Bounty story, and developed the idea with local artists, Tracey Yager and Sue Draper.
+All very well done.

 Dropped the car back at the Endeavour Lodge Office ("just leave the keys in the ignition" - guess there's nowhere to hide if you pinch a car on NI) and settled in at their lounge to wait for our bus to the airport at 1pm.